NintendaDev/atomic-zombie-shooter/README.md

 ![============ GIF DEMONSTRATION ============](images/demo.gif)

-This is a small sample of a zombie shooter game, created based on an atomic framework
+This is a small sample of a zombie shooter game, created based on an atomic framework.

+Sample of the game is based on the principle of modularity.
+Independent modules are located in the `Assets/Modules` folder, while the game's integration code is in the `Assets/Game/Scripts` folder.

 The following mechanics have been implemented:
 - Character movement;